 As an ensemble, the six musicians were finely balanced, even in Harris's sprawling space.
-No mere orchestral cushion, the Eschers and company played to the strengths of arrangement in an energetic and collaborative interpretation.
-The strings perfectly tapped into Pohjonen's expansive phrasing in the shapely ritornellos movement: complemented the soloist as he seamlessly wove together the different episodes of the perky third-movement Rondo.
+No mere orchestral cushion, the Eschers and company the played to strengths of the arrangement in an energetic and collaborative interpretation.
+The strings perfectly tapped into Pohjonen's expansive phrasing in the first shapely ritornellos movement: complemented the soloist as he seamlessly wove together the different episodes of the perky third-movement Rondo.